-If you are not an IMA user, you may contact the CSIE to perform Loop Qualifications at 1-866-434-2555 or use the Click to Chat feature.
+If you are not an EASE user, you may contact the CSIE to perform Loop Qualifications at 1-866-434-2555 or use the Click to Chat feature.

 If your end-user requires extensive and complex facility rearrangement/relocation/replacement related to construction, demolition, planning and placement of conduit and Network Interface Device (NID), right-of-way, or other situations that will require engineering and special construction, the property owner/developer may contact the Developer Contact Group (DCG) to obtain the CenturyLink engineer's name and telephone number for a consultation on their project.
 CLECs will not be provided information by the Developer Contact Group (DCG).
 Engineer information must be provided directly to the property owner/developer.